Strivin0311/ads-learning/modeling/perception_and_prediction/object_detection_3d/camera_only.md

 # Camera-only 3D Objection Detection
-*Here's some resources about Camera-only 3D Objection Detection*
+*Here're some resources about Camera-only 3D Objection Detection*

 Intros:
 * This directory comprises various methods on 3D Object Detection, solely based on image data.
 And These methods usually can be classified according to the number of cameras they rely on, such as monocular, stereo, or multi-view.